ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

 |Security and compliance|As a security admin, you need a way to determine the risk that's involved with [destroying a root key](/docs/key-protect?topic=key-protect-delete-keys).<br>You want to examine which keys are actively protecting what data so that you can evaluate exposures based on your organization's security or compliance needs.|
 {: caption="Describes the benefits of key registration." caption-side="bottom"}

-Key registration is an extra feature that's available only if the cloud service has enabled it as part of its integration with
+Key registration is an additional feature that's available only if the cloud service has enabled it as part of its integration with
 {{site.data.keyword.keymanagementserviceshort}}.
 To determine whether an [integrated service](/docs/key-protect?topic=key-protect-integrate-services)